-The initial move to remote teaching during the coronavirus (COVID-19) outbreak was coordinated by the Faculty Remote Readiness Group, chaired by Professor Richard Thompson, Vice Dean (Education).
+The initial move to remote teaching during the coronavirus (COVID-19) outbreak was coordinated by the Faculty Remote Readiness Group, chaired by the Vice Dean (Education).
 The group collated requirements for delivery of teaching for academic year 2020-21 and secured funding from the College to support the work.

 Delivering a high standard of remote and multimodal teaching

 Our strategy for delivering a high standard of remote and multimodal teaching is to: